Gulilil/IF2211_Tubes2_bingung/README.md

 ## **Folders and Files Description**
     .
     ├─ .vs
+    ├─ bin                              # Contains compiled program, only appear locally if you have tried to compile the program
-    ├─ doc                              # Contains complete documentation file of the program ├─ src                              # Contains every algorithm in constructing the program ├─ bin                              # Contains compiled program, only appear locally if you have tried to compile the program
+    ├─ doc                              # Contains complete documentation file of the program ├─ obj                              # Only appear locally if you have tried to compile the program ├─ Properties
-        ├─ class                            # Contains fundamental classes used in the program ├─ Map.cs
+    ├─ src                              # Contains every algorithm in constructing the program ├─ class                            # Contains fundamental classes used in the program ├─ Map.cs
             ├─ Point.cs